OutRun 2019: Stages

-Development
+Development and release

 OutRun 2019 was originally being developed for the Mega-CD as Cyber Road.
 Development was later moved to the Mega Drive where it was renamed Junker's High before eventually becoming OutRun 2019.

-Legacy

-In 2005, OutRun 2019 was re-released as a TV Games device, as Play TV Legends Outrun 2019.
+In 2005, OutRun 2019 was re-released as a handheld TV game, as Play TV Legends Outrun 2019.
 Notably it included a steering wheel controller.